Asset parameters 2

 Value of 1 pip profit or loss per lot in units of the account currency; determined by the lot size (LotAmount) and the exchange rate of account currency and counter currency.
 This value should normally remain constant during the simulation for not adding artifacts to the result.
 If desired for special purposes, it can be calculated by script to fluctuate with the exchange rate (see example below).
 When the asset price rises or falls by x, the equivalent profit or loss in account currency is x * Lots * PIPCost/PIP.
 The value of the counter currency in account curreny units is normally CCValue = PIPCost / (PIP * LotAmount).
 This is only different In special cases when a CFD corresponds to only a fraction of the underlying asset.

-Required initial margin for buying 1 lot of the current asset in units of the account currency; depends on leverage and lot size.
+Required margin for puchasing and holding 1 lot of the current asset in units of the account currency; depends on leverage,